osbornep8/portfolioprojects/masters_dissertation/Readme.md

 ### Data Analysis:
 Data analysis was done using Python version 3.11 and the libraries as mentioned in the requirements.txt file.

-## Note:
-I have create an interactive dashboard with rich visualizations of the data for your viewing using streamlit.
-I would highly recommend viewing the contents of my analysis through this link:
-However, there are additional analyses which you can view in the jupyter notebook files in the (Notebooks)[https://github.com/osbornep8/portfolioprojects/tree/main/masters_dissertation/notebooks]